CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 (It is reasonable to link to the project's distribution page on MetaCPAN, e.g. https://metacpan.org/dist/Foo-Bar.)

-If your security policy is based on the advise of this document, then you should mention that, along with the version:
+If your security policy is based on the advice of this document, then you should mention that, along with the version:

 > This text is based on the CPAN Security Group's Guidelines for